Skip to main content Skip to home page

 Interpreters

-If you don’t speak or understand English well or have a hearing and/or speech impairment, there are interpreting services that can help you contact a Magistrates’ Court.
+If you don’t speak or understand English well or have a hearing and/or speech impairment, there are interpreting services that can help you when interacting with the Magistrates' Court.

 The Magistrates’ Court may be able to arrange an interpreter if you are:

-The Magistrates’ Court does not make arrangements for an interpreter* to attend or are responsible for the costs of any service if you are:
+The Magistrates’ Court is not able to make arrangements for an interpreter and is not responsible for the costs of any service if:

-• making any application or appearing at court for any application under the Road Safety Act 1986, such as licence eligibility or interlock removal applications.
+• you are attending court for any application under the Road Safety Act 1986, such as licence eligibility or interlock removal applications

-If you are a witness and need an interpreter, tell the person who asked you to come to court as soon as possible.
-It is their responsibility to arrange an interpreter for you.
+• you are a witness and need an interpreter.
+If this applies to you, tell the person who asked you to come to court that you need an interpreter.
+It is their responsibility to arrange an interpreter for you

 How do I contact a Magistrates’ Court?

-Tell the TIS operator the phone number of the Magistrates’ Court you need to contact.
+You will need to tell the operator the phone number of the Magistrates’ Court you need to contact.

 National Relay Service (NRS)